The Best Summer Shoes That Are Actually Longlasting (2026)

 Thursday's collection of "heritage" leather sneakers come in a variety of world-class, hardwearing boot leathers like Italian vachetta and Horween's Chromexcel.

-- Nickel eyelets: This is a reference the sneaker’s boot origins, but I prefer a more minimalist look.
+- Nickel eyelets: This is a reference the sneaker’s boot origins, but you might prefer a more minimalist look.

 Further Reading